Tell us what you think about our website and if there is anything we can improve. Complete our survey and share your thoughts.

-Note: This page was written using AI as a supportive tool, all clinical content has been fact checked by a clinical professional.
+Note: This page was written using AI as a supportive tool.
+All clinical content has been written and checked by a clinical professional.

 In type 2 diabetes your body is still producing its own insulin from the pancreas, but the insulin may not be working very well (known as insulin resistance), or your pancreas may not be producing enough insulin (known as insulin deficiency).